Frequently Asked Questions

 Arbitrageurs immediately profit by:

-1. Buying GREEN cheap (e.g., $0.97)
+1. Buying GREEN cheap on a DEX (e.g., $0.97)

-2. Redeeming for exactly $1 of collateral
+2. Redeeming via PSM for exactly $1 USDC (or via direct redemption for $1 of collateral)

 3. Pocketing the difference

 This creates instant buying pressure that pushes GREEN back to $1.
+The PSM provides the most direct path — no need to wait for positions in redemption zones.

 Can GREEN lose its peg permanently?